WJLA 24/7 News: History

-Systems outside of Washington, D.C. proper carry it on channel 8, next to WJLA on channel 7.
+Systems outside of Washington proper carry it on channel 8, next to WJLA on channel 7.
 In all cases, however, the channel's high definition feed is carried on digital channel 808.
-On July 17, 2013, satellite provider DirecTV began carrying NewsChannel 8 on channel 8 within the Washington, D.C. market.
+On July 17, 2013, satellite provider DirecTV began carrying NewsChannel 8 on channel 8 within the Washington market.
 On December 21, 2015, the channel was added to satellite provider Dish Network's D.C.-area broadcast lineup, also on channel 8.

 On August 9, 2010, the channel was rebranded as TBD TV, in order to associate it with the recently established news website TBD.com, which provided news content for both the channel and WJLA.
 Allbritton subsequently reverted its news channel's branding to the original NewsChannel 8 name in February 2011.

 On July 29, 2013, Allbritton Communications announced that it would sell its entire television group, including NewsChannel 8 and WJLA-TV, to Hunt Valley-based Sinclair Broadcast Group (owners of flagship station WBFF, as well as operators of two other stations in the adjacent Baltimore market).
 Sinclair had indicated that it may use NewsChannel 8 as a base to launch a national cable news channel.

 On July 23, 2018, WJLA announced that NewsChannel 8 will be rebranded as WJLA 24/7 News on Tuesday July 24, aligning it further with the call letters of its broadcast station, WJLA-TV.

 On March 25, 2021, Sinclair launched ATSC 3.0 operations on WIAV-CD and for the first time, made the channel available over the air via the station.